-This means that over the next three to four years, investors should expect the volume of “loss absorbing” instrument issuance – in the form of Tier 2 hybrids to increase and to – therefore – “dilute” the value of these investments.
-These instruments are designated – by the regulator – to be near equity equivalent capital that would be converted into equity at the regulator’s behest at the first sign of domestic or global economic and financial system stress to insulate the local financial and payment system.
+This means that over the next three to four years, investors should expect the volume of “loss-absorbing” instrument issuance in the form of Tier 2 hybrids to increase and to therefore “dilute” the value of these investments.
+These instruments are designated by the regulator to be near-equity equivalent capital that would be converted into equity at the regulator’s behest―likely at the first sign of domestic or global economic and financial system stress―to insulate the local financial and payment system.

-Leveraged loans, which are loans that either add to or result in borrowers carrying significant levels of debt, have expanded rapidly in recent years – especially in the United States.
-Annual leveraged loan issuance in the US has increased from US$100b in 2009 to $600b in 2018 thanks to the abundance of cheap liquidity.
-Not surprisingly, the credit quality of these loans has concurrently weakened with leverage levels creeping from 3x – 4x in 2009 to the pre-Global Financial Crisis levels of 6x- 7x EBITDA (earnings before interest and tax) and covenant protections have been eroded.
+Leveraged loans―or are loans that either add to or result in borrowers carrying significant levels of debt―have expanded rapidly in recent years, especially in the US.
+Annual leveraged loan issuance in America has increased from US$100b in 2009 to $600b in 2018 thanks to the abundance of cheap liquidity.
+Not surprisingly, the credit quality of these loans has concurrently weakened with leverage levels creeping from 3x-4x in 2009 to the pre-Global Financial Crisis levels of 6x-7x EBITDA (earnings before interest and tax) and covenant protections have been eroded.

 Why are these yields sustainable?

 The moat that restricts the supply of capital flow to this asset is the relative difficulty of originating and structuring transactions and assessing the credit worthiness of these borrowers relative to the level of fees available to pay for the requisite level of diligence due to the smaller deal sizes associated with this segment of the market.